12 best typing software programs to learn to type fast

 *Disclosure: This post contains affiliate links.
 Read the full disclosure at the end of this post.

-Essential features: Consider video tutorials, typing games, exercises, progress tracking, and look for tools to create your own classes, upload text or sync data between devices.
+Essential features: Consider video tutorials, typing games, exercises, and progress tracking, and look for tools to create your own classes, upload text, or sync data between devices.

 Suitable for kids, students, and adults alike, the typing program will assess your skill level and suggest goals to set a customized starting point.
-Typing lessons and exercises are based on leading information webpages (i.e., Wikipedia).
-However, students can also create them manually, share them or customize them to match individual preferences.
+Typing lessons and exercises are based on reliable sources (i.e., Wikipedia).
+However, you can customize lessons with your own content, making learning more relevant, engaging, and consistent.

 Homeschool: Family $67 – 4 students/2 admins.
 Visit website.